-You bet they are “dumbing it down” and still it’s not clear what they do.
+You bet they dumb it down and still it’s not clear what their organization or company actually does.

 Clear branding & messaging

-We learn the language, concepts, and stories from all stakeholders - in their words.
+We have an efficient method to learn the language, concepts, and stories from all stakeholders - in their words.

-Our distance from the story is a good thing; we see and note what matters and spot trends.
+Our distance from the story is a good thing; we see and note what matters.

-And it’s on: Messages that move stakeholders, stimulating them to engage and support the mission.
-Impact, baby.
+We develop clear messages that move stakeholders, stimulating them to engage and support the mission.

-Delivered as things you said you need now: website copy, reports, editorial calendars, and templates for the brand platform.
+Website copy, reports, editorial calendars, websites, videos and messaging templates for the brand platform.

 Let’s work together

-Based in Los Angeles, David volunteers with a foster youth program in Compton, is learning to be a culinary wiz, runs trails, practices yoga, and forages edible plants and mushrooms.
-But he spends most time walking his two Frenchies, Jackson and Stella.
+Based in Los Angeles, David volunteers and backs a foster youth program in Compton, is learning to be a culinary wiz and tends to his 18 plants.
+He spends most conference calls walking his two French Bulldogs, Jackson and Stella.